Jonah's attitude problem

 The plight of the Phoenician sailors on board the ship carrying Jonah underscores the powerlessness of false gods.
 Those sailors prayed fervently to what they thought were real gods.
 Despite those prayers, the stormy winds blew more fiercely than ever.

 The deities they trusted turned out to be as deaf, dumb, and powerless as the god that Elijah mocked on Mt.
 Carmel (1 Kings 18).
 In that story, the Lord God sent fire to consume an animal sacrifice on a stone altar.
 The pagan god Baal had been given a chance to do that first.
 No matter how fervently his worshipers prayed, the fire never came from him.
 The same God who sent the fire to Elijah's altar now stilled the raging storm around Jonah's boat.
 Clearly, the gods of the sailors and the God that Jonah served were not all the same being who was just being addressed by different names.
-Baal and the sailors' deities were false gods.
+Baal and the sailors' other deities were false gods.

 Jehovah God does not, of course, calm every storm.
 The Apostle Paul had to swim ashore on Malta when a storm wrecked his ship.
 Still, one clear message of Jonah's storm experience is that which God you serve is important.
 That's clear in the results of the prayers of the sailors.
 A little later, inside that fish, Jonah lamented the fate of idol worshipers.
 "Those who cling to worthless idols forfeit the grace that could be theirs," he said (Jonah 2:8, NIV).
 By saying "worthless idols," Jonah rules out a relativism that views all religions as having the same value.